riverdaleGithub/intro_python_23/project2/readme.md

 <details>
 <summary>How To Turn IN 🔄</summary>

-Once done with your code & peer-reviews, email the replit link with your links as a comment
+Once done with your code & peer-reviews, email the replit link which will have your other links inside of it as a comments

 <pre><code>
    # www.peer_review_doc.com
+   # www.my_project_ideas.com
    print("this is an example")
 </code></pre>